douglasrizzo/dodo_detector/README.rst

 ::

-   from dodo_detector import SSDObjectDetector SSDObjectDetector.SSDObjectDetector('path/to/frozen/graph.pb', 'path/to/labels.pbtxt', 5).from_camera(0)
+   from dodo_detector.detection import SSDObjectDetector SSDObjectDetector('path/to/frozen/graph.pb', 'path/to/labels.pbtxt', 5).from_camera(0)

 Have fun!